KoiSky/AI-Boom-and-its-effect-on-the-Philippine-Stock-Market/README.md

 -- Repo is private, remember to set to public --

 ### Task Given
-Analyze the PSEi stock data during when ChatGPT was released to the public and it has affected on the Philippine Stock Market.
+Analyze the PSEi stock data during when ChatGPT was released to the public and how it has affected the Philippine Stock Market.

 ### Data Set
 + Using [Yahoo!Finance](https://finance.yahoo.com/quote/PSEI.PS/history/?period1=1669766400&period2=1786541239) to obtain PSEi Index prices from Nov.
 30, 2022 to Jan.
 30, 2026.